Back to Blog

 This brings us to the more important topic - “how you should not write a LinkedIn headline?”

-It’s an obvious one but still, make sure that you don't end up saying something in your headline that can upset your potential employer.
+It’s an obvious one but one we couldn’t leave out.
+Make sure that you don't end up saying something in your headline that can upset your potential employer.

 Headlines like these can lead to confusion.
 Even if the recruiter wants to reach out to you for a particular role, he/she will not be able to find out your core competencies and interests.